 Click on the show’s title to link to the show’s website.

-A Closer Look is a half hour program that gives us the opportunity to explore beyond our news stories and offer you additional insights into the events and people helping shape our community.
+This half-hour program that gives us the opportunity to explore beyond our news stories and offer you additional insights into the events and people helping shape our community.
 Listen to expanded interviews and in-depth coverage from recently broadcast news stories periodically.

 Addressing Alaskans features local lectures and forums recorded at live events taking place in Southcentral, Alaska.
 A variety of local organizations host speakers addressing topics that matter most to Alaskans.
 Audience questions are often included in the second half of the program.